What to expect on the General Election campaign trail on Wednesday

 Here is your guide to the main developments in the General Election campaign on Wednesday:

-Political cut and thrust will momentarily pause on Wednesday as D-Day commemorations take centre stage on day 14 of the General Election campaign.
+Political cut and thrust will momentarily pause as D-Day commemorations take centre stage on day 14 of the General Election campaign.

 Rishi Sunak will speak in his prime ministerial capacity at an event in Portsmouth attended by veterans, the Prince of Wales and servicemen and women, culminating in a flypast by the Royal Air Force Red Arrows.